Skip to main content

 • Specified forecast levels have actual data in the forecast scenarios

-• Profile years cover all modeled scenario years (when using year locking)
+• Profile years cover all modelled scenario years (when using year locking)

 • Referenced profile IDs exist in their respective profile tables